-Why safety is very important in the food industry
+Why food safety is important in the catering industry

-Food safety helps to protect consumers from risks of foodborne illnesses.
-In addition, consumers are free from health related risks, including allergic reactions from allergies, food poising and even death.
+Safety helps to protect consumers from risks of foodborne illnesses.
+In addition, consumers are free from health related risks, including allergic reactions from allergies, food poisoning and even death.
 Safe food means the consumer can eat without worrrying about any health risk arising from the products that they consume.

 Protects food processors